MyFreight/Tech-assignment-data/README.md

 - shipment id

 Typically a shipment has multiple containers.
 A container can only be part of one shipment.
-Containers should already be jniwn in the system/database.
+Containers should already be known in the system/database.

 ### Tracking
 - carrier name